 - Choose a quiet time and place.

 - Accept that people may react in a number of ways.
 They may be uncomfortable and perhaps not know what to say.
 If they get upset, you may find yourself comforting them, even though you are the one dying.
 Another common reaction is denial – they may be convinced that the doctors are wrong.
-Some people may find it difficult to be around you, and you may feel abandoned by people you thought would be supportive.

 - Call Cancer Council 13 11 20 if you need help telling people.
 They can help you find the words that feel right for you.
 Another option is to ask your doctor or nurse to help you share the news.